OpenLiberty/open-liberty/CONTRIBUTING.md

 After we obtain the signed CLA, you are welcome to open a pull request, and the team will be notified for review.
 We ask you follow these steps through the submission process.
 1. Ensure you run a passing local gradle build explained in the [README](https://github.com/OpenLiberty/open-liberty/blob/integration/README.md#contribute-to-open-liberty) before opening a PR.
-2. Open PR's against the "integration" branch, as we ensure changes pass our series of verification buckets before pushing to master
+2. Open PR's against the "integration" branch, as we ensure changes pass our series of verification buckets before pushing to master.
 3. A label should be added "CLA signed" if your github id is registered with our project.
-4. A team of "reviewers" will be notified, will perform a review, and if approved will invoke a full integration build
+4. A team of "reviewers" will be notified, will perform a review, and if approved will invoke a full integration build.
-5. Based on the results of the build, and if further review is needed, more discussion will occur
+5. Based on the results of the build, and if further review is needed, more discussion will occur.
 6. If the reviewer is satisfied with the results, and agrees to the change, the PR will be merged to integration, otherwise the PR will be closed with an explaination and suggestion for followup.